|THE MONSTER THAT

 Meanwhile, Dr. Rogers discovers that the goo is indeed more radioactive than normal.
 Not by a deadly amount, but it's certainly cause for concern.

-The movie focuses for a bit on the folks that live around the sea and there is some very good human development here, adroitly handled - surprising for a 1950s cheapo monster movie.
+The movie focuses for a bit on the folks that live around the sea and there is some good human development here, adroitly handled - surprising for a 1950s cheapo monster movie.
 Kudos must go to director Arnold Laven (WITHOUT WARNING!) and screenwriter Pat Fielder (THE VAMPIRE, THE FLAME BARRIER, THE RETURN OF DRACULA, GOLIATH AWAITS [TV]).
 Especially Pat since this was his first movie.

 But what about the

 Continued at SCIENCE MOMENT/The Monster That Challenged The World.

-As the body count piles up, Commander Twillinger is forced to answer to his superiors, and in his rush to solve the problem, turns into an even bigger, more inconsiderate jerk (around a very recent widow no less!), until Gail finally upbraids his ass.
+As the bodies pile up, Commander Twillinger is forced to answer to his superiors, and in his rush to solve the problem, turns into an even bigger, more inconsiderate jerk (around a recent widow no less!), until Gail finally upbraids his ass.
 The flash of white hot woman temper catches Twillinger off-guard.
 His surprise bite of humble pie makes him handle everyone he deals with, during this emergency, with a little more consideration.
 He's still gung-ho, but he's not a gung-ho asshole.

 Giant scary imaginative creatures, checked by real world logic (the mollusks are unusually huge but not blue whale, or even sperm whale huge), combined with various characters all with their own unique personalities, make this a fun and enjoyable movie.

 While definitely one of the best Big Horror monster movies ever made.
-I still have to knock a shriek girl off for a ridiculous scene involving a captured growing monster egg.
+I still have to knock a shriek girl off for a ridiculous scene involving a captured and growing monster egg.

 Dr. Rogers assures the Navy brass that it is perfectly all right to keep a living giant monster egg in the lab when he says (words to the effect),

 Still, I give THE MONSTER THAT CHALLENGED THE WORLD Four Shriek Girls.